Need HR help, but don’t have the available resources to work with a consultant?

 About the author:

 Amanda Haddaway is the managing director and lead consultant and trainer for HR Answerbox, a boutique consultancy focused on solving the people problems that business owners, executives and managers face on a daily basis.
-Amanda has more than 15 years and 30,000 hours of experience in corporate HR services, which allows her to effectively partner with organizations to help them solve their human resources and employee challenges.
+Amanda has more than 35,000 hours of experience in corporate HR services, which allows her to effectively partner with organizations to help them solve their human resources and employee challenges.
 She holds the two highest professional certifications in human resources, SPHR and SHRM-SCP, as well as a Master’s degree from George Washington University and a Bachelor’s degree from James Madison University.
 She is currently pursuing a Master’s in Jurisprudence (Labor and Employment Law) at Tulane University Law School.
 Amanda is a published author of two books and numerous articles.
-She serves as the deputy director for the MD SHRM State Council and the chairperson for the Frederick County Workforce Development Board.
+She serves as the director for the MD SHRM State Council and the chairperson for the Frederick County Workforce Development Board.
 She is an adjunct instructor at Montgomery College and a trainer for the Society for Human Resource Management.

 For a limited time, we’re offering the HR Action Planner for an introductory discounted rate of $495.
 The normal retail price is $795, but to hire a consultant to do this same work, you would pay upwards of $5,000!
 Don’t delay – your business can’t afford to go without solid HR practices any longer.